 The GMAT/GRE is not a requirement for admission to the MBA Program.Apply Request Information Take a Tour

-Woodbury University’s practice-based MBA program is designed to prepare you for the next stage of your career and set you apart as a leader who thinks differently about business.
-It fits into the busy professional life while providing the quality you’re looking for in an advanced degree.
+Woodbury’s practice-based MBA program is designed to prepare you for the next stage of your career and set you apart as a leader who thinks differently about business.
+It fits into your busy professional life while providing the quality you’re looking for in an advanced degree.
 Consider the ways it can give you a competitive edge as you seek to influence the world through business:

 Woodbury’s mix of talented MBA students provides a unique study team model which prepares students to engage in and listen to a broad spectrum of ideas and perspectives.

 For students who have a bachelor’s degree in a subject area other than business, Woodbury offers a series of preparatory courses to build foundational skills.
 Those students can undertake the core course work within the MBA degree program and finish in approximately one-and-a-half years.